Especially when sufferers start off as severely ill, accomplishing a total recovery from mold-related illness can be a challenging endeavor.

 The Paradigm Change website page Clinical Treatment of Mold Illness provides more information on this topic.

 An article from several years ago focusing on therapies (including mold avoidance) that appeared to be helpful for those hoping to make improvements in their ME/CFS also is available.

 Extensive discussion of mold avoidance topics (including the mold avoidance sabbatical) as well as of other healing therapies is included in the book A Beginner’s Guide to Mold Avoidance, written by Lisa Petrison and Erik Johnson.

 Recovering from mold-related illness using a variety of therapies is the focus of the Mold Avoiders Facebook group, which is run by Paradigm Change.

-Information on therapies that members of the Mold Avoiders found to be helpful in recovering are summarized in articles on Poll Results and More Poll Results on the Living Clean in a Dirty World Blog.
+Information on therapies that members of the Mold Avoiders found to be helpful in recovering are summarized in articles in the Poll Results section of the Living Clean in a Dirty World Blog.

 Other Facebook groups also may provide useful information on this topic.